-Forrest has built - and continues to curate - our In the six short months since Janice has joined the growing collection of STEAM and CTE tools and team, she's helped us to write (and receive!) resources that is available to any educator in the several grants to support our programs.
-Janice region.
-You can check out a classroom set of oversees the multiple and complex dimensions of microscopes or micro bits, hammers and measuring grant researching, writing, reporting, and more tapes or books featuring trailblazing steminists...and to help ensure the long-term sustainability of our he can provide you with lesson planning to bring work.
-Janice works closely with partners across our these great hands-on activities into your curriculum! ecosystem and region to share opportunities and help make the often complex and barrier-ridden Forrest also oversees our makerspace resources and can help you get one off the ground if you're looking world of grants more accessible.
-If you'd like to to bring a makerspace to your school or organizalearn more about how you can support any of the tion.
-To check out the library or get making support, programs highlighted in this report, please contact you can reach Forrest at: iohnsof@linnbenton.edu Janice at: hardvi@linnbenton.edu
+Forrest has built - and continues to curate - our growing collection of STEAM and CTE tools and resources that is available to any educator in the region.
+You can check out a classroom set of microscopes or micro bits, hammers and measuring tapes or books featuring trailblazing steminists...and he can provide you with lesson planning to bring these great hands-on activities into your curriculum!
+Forrest also oversees our makerspace resources and can help you get one off the ground if you're looking to bring a makerspace to your school or organization.
+To check out the library or get making support, you can reach Forrest at: johnsof@linnbenton.edu